Linda Dessau: Community service

-Dessau was appointed to the AFL Commission in November 2007.
+Dessau was appointed to the AFL Commission in November 2007, the second woman ever appointed to the Commission, and attracted speculation that she might become the first female chair of the Commission.
 She is a supporter of the Essendon Football Club, and in 1997 she started, and was the inaugural chair of, the Essendon Women's Network, which for more than a decade has maintained a strong presence in the grand final week calendar.
 She was appointed to the board of the Melbourne Festival, of which she became president in 2014.
+Dessau was a member of the Council of Trustees of the National Gallery of Victoria from August 2013, resigning on 27 March 2015 following the announcement of her appointment as governor.